 No church ever has to choose between being related to BGAV and the SBC.

 Absolutely not.
 The BGAV severed its agency relationship with Virginia Baptist Hospital in 1981.
 At that time the BGAV decided to give limited support to the School of Pastoral Care at the hospital, a program of the chaplain’s office that trains ministers to do a better job of caring for people.
 Not a penny goes to pay for abortions.

-In November 1997 the BGAV reaffirmed its opposition to abortion.
+In November 1997, and again in November 2014, the BGAV reaffirmed its opposition to abortion.

 Resolution on Abortion

 On the 20th anniversary of Virginia Baptists’ definitive statements on abortion, the Christian Life Committee recommends that the messengers to the 1997 Baptist General Association of Virginia affirm the following position: